gcarbo01/devsecops-roadmap/README.md

 <br><br>
 Comments:<br>
 This capability aligns with the one presented in the “Infrastructure as a Code” book by Kief Morris.
 They propose incorporating coding excellency into the code that creates infrastructure in the cloud due to running.
 They use the standards of the “Clean Code” book from 2008 as the guiding principle for these coding standards.
 All this initiative tries to follow the master idea of Continuous Delivery which is described in the book “Continuous Delivery (2011)”
--	Clean Code (2008)
+.
+Clean Code (2008)
--	Infrastructure as Code Managing Servers in the Cloud (2016)
--	Continuous Delivery - Reliable Software Releases Through Build, Test And Deployment Automation (2011) Some additional notes:
+.
+Infrastructure as Code Managing Servers in the Cloud (2016) .
+Continuous Delivery - Reliable Software Releases Through Build, Test And Deployment Automation (2011) Some additional notes:
--	They use Terraform mostly as the standard for this
+.
+They use Terraform mostly as the standard for this
--	Apply good coding standards
+.
+Apply good coding standards.
  Modularity
  Source version control
   Etc…, any other standards from the book's “Clean code” that apply.
--	Check the syntax of the scripts
+.
+Check the syntax of the scripts
--	Validate pipeline
+.
+Validate pipeline
--	Run and debug the pipeline
+.
+Run and debug the pipeline
--	Be able to emulate results locally before running for real.
+.
+Be able to emulate results locally before running for real.
 Mock the cloud provider in a local machine or contained environment
--	Have a convention to validate the IaC scripts
+.
+Have a convention to validate the IaC scripts
--	Create docker images as a result
+.
+Create docker images as a result
--	Be able to create a unit test for the infrastructure
--	Be able to run integration tests for the infrastructure
+.
+Be able to create a unit test for the infrastructure .
+Be able to run integration tests for the infrastructure . etc
--	etc
 Some of the challenges and tips they described:
--	Use pre-commit hooks to validate the commit.
+.
+Use pre-commit hooks to validate the commit.
 Select what hooks you want to run for the change being committed
 <br><br>
 Resources:<br>
 DoBetterAsCode: https://dobetterascode.com/